Morwenn/poplar-heap/README.md

 }
 ```

+The implementation of insertion sort is omitted here because it's irrelevant for the explanation, but you can still
-With such an algorithm, `make_heap` becomes an algorithm which iterates through the poplars to build them directly:
+find it in the source code in the repository.
+With such an algorithm, `make_heap` becomes an algorithm which iterates
+through the poplars to build them directly:

 ```cpp
 template<typename Iterator>